carlosonunez/tanzu-dev-portal/content/learningpaths/effective-efficient-kubernetes-debugging/kubernetes-debugging-workflow-and-techniques.md

 #### The Target Container Has Crashed or Completed and/or Does Not Have a Shell

-This scenario introduces the problem where a container has crashed or completed, and presents a problem with debugging because it is not possible to `kubectl exec` because the container no longer exists.
+This scenario introduces the problem where a container has crashed or completed and it is not possible to `kubectl exec` into a container because the container no longer exists.
 You can address this by making a copy of the target pod attached with an ephemeral container to inspect its process and filesystem.
 Use the following command.